gimphammer/fastfind/README.md

 ### 5.3 Combined with "grep"

 Sometime, there are some results which are not the ones you wanna focus on.
-If you wanna exclude them, then you can concatenate FastFind with grep by the pipe, such as:
+If you wanna exclude them, then you can concatenate FastFind with grep by the pipe.
+Before excluding with "`grep`":

 ![image-20240610203507258](readme.pic/image-20240610203507258.png)

-After being concatenated with "gvi", the lines containing "example" is excluded:
+After being concatenated with "`gvi`", the lines containing "example" is excluded:

 ![image-20240610203619327](readme.pic/image-20240610203619327.png)

-"gvi" is a aliased command of "grep" I used, Here is some alias I used frequently:
+"`gvi`" is one of aliased "`grep`" commands I used, Here is some alias I used frequently:

 ```bash
 alias gp='grep '